Raw Produce Quality Grading Automation

 Each certificate includes detailed quality metrics, visual evidence, and full traceability.
 When a buyer questions quality, you respond with data, not explanations.

-The system also maintains audit trails that satisfy FDA traceability requirements.
+The grading system also maintains audit trails that satisfy FDA traceability requirements.
 During inspections, auditors see professional documentation that demonstrates consistent quality management.
-This is a significant advantage during renewal processes.

 Person wearing a headset, smiling in front of a blurred background.
 They're inside with faint greenery visible.